giggzy/go-api-exercise/README.md

 - Moved to mux as hit snags on POSTs using build in http lib.
   - Don't understand some basics
+- Tried to implement multiple orgs each having a file but started getting messy
+- No AuthN or authZ due to time

 ## TODO